Katrina Leskanich: Solo career

-In 2020, Leskanich was invited back to perform at Yo Fui a EGB at the Wizink Centre in Madrid and to the 80s Cruise where she was joined by other 80s artists including The B-52's and Berlin (band).
+In 2020, Leskanich was invited back to perform at Yo Fui a EGB at the Wizink Centre in Madrid and to the 80s Cruise.

 The Eurovision Song Contest 2020 was cancelled due to the COVID-19 pandemic, and therefore the EBU decided to organize Eurovision: Europe Shine a Light as an alternative.
 The name was inspired by the song "Love Shine a Light" by Katrina and the Waves which won the Eurovision Song Contest 1997.
 Closing the show, most of the artists performed "Love Shine a Light" from their respective home countries with Leskanich singing the last line.

 In July 2020, Leskanich released the single "Drive" which garnered many plays on BBC Radio 2 and BBC local radio stations.
 This was followed by the release of her album, Hearts, Loves & Babys and a second single, "I Want to Love Again".

 COVID-19 put an end to any further touring until the summer of 2021 when Leskanich performed at Rewind North, Rewind South, Back to the 80s 90s festival in Leicestershire and Feile an Phobail in Belfast, Northern Ireland.

 In 2022 Leskanich performed at various festivals in the UK and Europe, including the Upton House Concerts in Poole, Fest i Vest in Stord, Norway, Bristol Pride, Ravnedalen Live in Kristiansand, Norway, Here and Now at Tamworth Castle, Night of the Proms in Koksijde, Belgium, City of Guitars in Locarno, Switzerland and Arena Suzuki in Verona in Italy.

 Leskanich joined The Beach Boys on the Beach Boys Good Vibrations Cruise, together with The Temptations, The Isley Brothers and many more.
 Other performances in 2023 included Tinghallen in Viborg, Denmark, Israel Calling in Tel Aviv, Eurovision in Concert in Amsterdam and two performances at the Eurovision Village in Liverpool in May when the UK hosted Eurovision on behalf of Ukraine.
 Plus shows in the Faeroe Islands, Belgium, Norway, Estonia, Europride in Malta, 80s in the Sand in Cancun and The Greatest 80s tour of Sweden in November and December.

 Leskanich released a new single, 'Shut Your Mouth' on 21 April 2023.

 In 2024 Leskanich performed at Rewind Scotland in Perth, Rewind North in Macclesfield and Rewind South in Henley-on-Thames.
 And performed at UK festivals and Prides including AppFest, Boogietown, Liverpool Pride and the ABBA Eurovision celebration at Brighton Dome.
 In April Leskanich released a cover of Petula Clark's 'I Couldn't Live Without Your Love' written by Tony Hatch and Jackie Trent which was Number One in the Heritage Chart in June.
 This was followed by a re-release of 'I Can't Give You Anything but Love' which reached Number 2 in the Heritage Chart in January 2025.